seed-run/homepage/_docs/viewing-logs.md

 ### Lambda Logs

-To view the Lambda logs for a stage, simply select the stage.
+To view the Lambda logs for a stage, simply select the stage from the **Resources** tab.

 ![Select stage](/assets/docs/viewing-logs/select-stage.png)